 Please see more information about the Pupil Premium Grant at the Department for Education Website.

-What is the Catch Up Premium: COVID 19 and how will we use it?
+What is the Catch Up Premium and how will we use it?